-Week of Week Outcome/Material Covered References Jan.
-9 1 Introduction and review of course outline Learning needs and goal setting.
-Lab process, participation, readings, simulations, course requirements, and evaluation.
-Please Note R = Required O = Optional Jan.
-16 2 Interpersonal communication - definition and principles Collage pp. 13-15 - Which of Buber's levels of communication is appropriate to your nursing role with patients, families, and colleagues? pp. 23-24 - "We can't automatically communicate with others as full unique individuals because we don't know them personally when we first meet."
-Is getting to know your patient personally congruent with the professional role of a RN? pp. 27-28 - Who is responsible for how others interpret our non-verbal behaviour - the other or myself? p.
-33 - What do you mean to your patients?
-What do you want to mean to them? pp. 37-38 - What does 'dual perspective' mean?
-How might you use it in your nursing practice? p.
-38 - Does the requirement for self-monitoring promote self-consciousness or self-awareness?
+Date Week Outcome/Material Covered References January 10 January 17 2 Introduction and review of course outline Learning needs and goal setting.
+Participation, readings, simulations, course requirements, and evaluation.
+Interpersonal communication - definition, principles, and models Wood & Schweitzer.
+Chapter 1.
+Collage pp. 15-17 - Which of Buber's levels of communication is appropriate to your nursing role with patients, families, and colleagues? pp. 25-26 - "We can't automatically communicate with others as full unique individuals because we don't know them personally when we first meet."
+Is getting to know your patient personally congruent with the professional role of a RN? pp. 30-31 - Who is responsible for how others interpret our non-verbal behaviour - the other or myself? pp. 35-36 - What do you mean to your patients?
+What do you want to mean to them? pp. 41-42 - Does the requirement for self-monitoring promote self-consciousness or self-awareness?
 What is the difference between these processes?
-R Wood & Henry.
-Chapter 1.
-Read pp. 2-3.
-If you are not familiar with Maslow's hierarchy of needs read pp. 4-9.
-Read pp. 10-25.
+Self-awareness in nursing p.
+66 - Complete the exercise outlined under Reflecting on Reflected Appraisals.
+(Wood & Schweitzer, 2006) Read pp. 3-4.
+If you are not familiar with Maslow's hierarchy of needs read pp. 5-11.
+It is not necessary for you to remember all the needs.
+Read pp. 12-27.
+These pages discuss models of communication.
+This information will be needed for Assignment #2.
+Read pp. 28-29.
+This is an introduction to this content.
+It will be discussed again in Chapter 6.
 Read p.
-28 "Concept at a Glance, Eight Principles of Interpersonal Communication."
-If you do not understand part of this, read the corresponding section on pp. 27-34.
+31 "Concept at a Glance, Eight Principles of Interpersonal Communication."
+If you do not understand part of this, read the corresponding section on pp. 30-37.
 Read p.
-35 "Concepts at a Glance, Guidelines for Interpersonal Communication Competence."
-Read any corresponding section that you did not understand on pp. 35-41.
-Be sure you understand dual perspective and read p.
-38 "Apply the Idea, Developing Dual Perspective."
-R Nurse-Client Relationships, pp. 4-14 Handout.
+37 "Concepts at a Glance, Guidelines for Interpersonal Communication Competence."
+Read any corresponding section that you did not understand on pp. 38-42.
+Try to understand the introduction to dual perspective and read pp. 40-41 "Apply the Idea."
+This is discussed again in Chapter 5.
+Wood & Schweitzer.
+Chapter 2.
+Read pp. 47-71.
+Skim pp. 72-79 (top).
+Read pp. 79 (bottom) - 85.